luisli88/test-lerna/README.md

 ```

 ## Package definition
 The packages must be defined inside a folder configured in the `lerna.json`.
 Each package must contain a `package.json` file that identifies the folder as package.
 Lerna identifies the packages automatically.
-If there is not that file, you can generate it with `npm init` command.
+If there is not that file, you can generate it with `npm init [--scope=<scope_name>]` command.

 ## Configure React component
 If you want to generate a React component, there are additional configurations about `webpack` and `babel`, including internationalization support.